 28. How many hospitalizations occur each year due to congestive heart failure?

-29. What percent of patients diagnosed with systolic congestive heart failure will still be alive within five years?
+29. What percentage of patients diagnosed with systolic congestive heart failure will still be alive within five years?

 30. How is congestive heart failure characterized?